luiscamachocaballero/SiminchikkunaraykuWeb/README.md

 3. Install java JDK

-4. Install Jenkins On Ubuntu
+4. Install Jenkins on the AWS EC2

 5. Set up Jenkins, install the blue ocean and pipeline-aws plugins in jenkins